skybert/skybert-net/src/travel/2015-oscon/story.md

 way over my head, still, I was in awe of the technical expertise of the guy presenting).

+Almost forgot: I attended an interesting talk on scaling MariaDB and other DBs in the MySQL family

 ## Go bootcamp

 I learned a lot about the Go language in this 3.5 hour boot camp,